Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - What we’re left with is that consciousness requires some form of short-term memory.
 - The difficult case is working memory.
 - A person with small working memory, although handicapped, appears to be conscious.
-- Bloch’s law: for stimulus duration less than about a tenth of a second, the brightness of the stimulus appears the same provided the product of its intensity and its duration is constant.
+- *Bloch’s law*: for stimulus duration less than about a tenth of a second, the brightness of the stimulus appears the same provided the product of its intensity and its duration is constant.
 - In other words, the system/brain is integrating the input over some short time interval.
 - Experimental results suggest that the NCC comes into being abruptly rather than gradually.
 - Once the relevant neural activity reaches some threshold, a constant percept of brightness results, at least for a short time.